 Food / Catering

-FMCG Hospitality delivers the finest food and the best service, at one of the world’s premier motorsport venues.
+Official Silverstone Hospitality delivers the finest food and the best service backed up by FMCG Hospitality, at one of the world’s premier motorsport venues.
 Driven by a passion to excel, with an unrivalled attention to quality and detail which gives our clients exactly what they want, the ultimate event to remember.